2022 Program Descriptions

 U13 (players aged 11-12) & U15 (Players aged 13-14) & U17 (players aged 15-16)

 We are taking registrations for these age groups and plan to run a programs appropriate to the skills of these age groups.
 If there are sufficient numbers, we will introduce a program suitable for players at these age groups.
 This program will build on catching, passing, offensive and defensive positional play and game play strategies.
-Field times for this age group would be Monday evenings at 8:00pm.

 If there are insufficient numbers to run a program then we will do our best to assist players to their next closest center to participate.